terraform-aws-modules/terraform-aws-ecs/docs/README.md

 Within a container definition, there are primarily 2 ways in which logs are created/managed:

 1. Via Cloudwatch logs: When users provide a name to `awslogs-group`, if the CloudWatch log group does not exists, ECS will create it.
 This means it is created outside of IaC and therefore will not be deleted when the task/container definition is deleted, nor tagged, etc.
 2. Via Firelens: Firelens allows users to provide a configuration that will forward logs to various locations, including 3rd party locations.
-When using Firelens though, users will need to add a FluentBit sidecar to forward logs to the Firelens service which will send logs to the final destiation based on the `firelensConfiguration`
+When using Firelens though, users will need to add a FluentBit sidecar to forward logs to the Firelens service which will send logs to the final destination based on the `firelensConfiguration`

 In this module we aim to provide support for both, but with the addition of affording users the ability to manage the Cloudwatch log group through Terraform.
 This is the similar scenario we face with other modules as well - RDS, Lambda, EKS - that will automatically create log groups when logging is enabled.
 This sub-module provides support for creating the Cloudwatch log groups so that users can tag the log groups, set the retention period, , encrypt the log groups with KMS, ensure logs are destroyed when the resources are, etc. This is the reason why the Cloudwatch log resource is provided in this sub-module; to allow users to control the log group through Terraform/IaC